Investigating the efficiency of marginalising over discrete parameters in Bayesian computations: Introduction

+Whether or not marginalisation makes computation more efficient is of both practical and theoretical interest.
+Practically, the efficiency of marginalisation would guide both whether marginalisation should be considered as a possible way to speed up generic Bayesian computations, and decisions about which software (i.e.\ JAGS vs Stan) and options within these software to use.
+Theoretically, it is of interest to determine whether the claimed improvements in efficiency suggested by the Rao--Blackwell Theorem actually hold in practice.
+Finally, this work could guide whether future probabilistic programming languages (such as SilcStan \citep{silcstan}) should implement automatic marginalisation for some, or even all, models.

-In this paper, we explore the impact of marginalisation on computational efficiency for other models that contain discrete parameters: two- and three-component Gaussian mixture models and the Dawid--Skene model.
+In this paper, we explore the impact of marginalisation on computational efficiency for other models that contain discrete parameters: two- and three-component Gaussian mixture models and the Dawid--Skene model for categorical ratings.
 We implement various marginalised and non-marginalised version of the models in JAGS and marginalised versions of the models in Stan.
-We then compare the computational efficiency of the different inference approach across various simulation scenarios.
+We then compare the computational efficiency of the different inference approaches across various simulation scenarios.